May came and went in a blur with two of the region’s biggest events keeping us busy – Cannes Film Festival and Monaco Grand Prix.

 Steven Spielberg was in town for his adaptation of Roald Dahl’s BFG movie and hosted guests on board his superyacht, Seven Seas.
 The Lérins Islands sheltered 73.51m Mogambo, 68.49m Lady S and 78.43m C2.

 The bay of Cannes also caught photographer’s eyes for cruise liner AIDAstella and a controversial appearance by Sea Shepherd, proving media coverage in Cannes goes beyond the red carpet.

 This article was written by Rebecca Whitlocke, who with over 10 years travel industry experience loves to share ‘must-do’ destination tips and hidden spots to discover in France and beyond.

-To discuss your Cannes and other French Riviera event charter requirements, please contact:
+To discuss your Cannes event corporate yacht charter requirements, please contact: